What is a BAMF integration course (Integrationskurs)?

 You can find information about the integration courses here (Deutsch, Englisch, Arabisch, Dari, Farsi, Ukrainisch, Russisch, Tigrinya): https://www.bamf.de/SharedDocs/Anlagen/DE/Integration/Integrationskurse/Kursteilnehmer/Merkblaetter/630-009_merkblatt-zum-antrag-auf-zulassung.html?nn=284204

-Particularities of integration courses (Integrationskurse) for refugees from Ukraine
+What are the specific characteristics of integration courses (Integrationskurse) for refugees from Ukraine?

 If you have fled from Ukraine, the NEWSTEP project offers an initial orientation course in Germany.
 Here you will also receive support in finding an integration course (Integrationskurs).
 During the course, the initiative provides support with childcare.
 You can find more information here (German, Ukrainian): https://www.bfw.de/angebot/berufsvorbereitungorientierungschnelleinstieg/hamburg/new-step-chancen-fuer-migrant-innen-dmlojazh-mliigvroasnttiiv-u-gamburzi/